jito-labs/searcher-examples/cli/README.md

 ## Setup

 - Ensure the rust compiler is installed.
-- Ensure you have access to the block engine.
-Ask in discord or email support@jito.wtf for a token.
 - Sending a bundle requires an RPC server and a keypair with funds to pay for tip + transaction fees.
 - For cross region functionality, add the `--regions REGION1,REGION2,etc` arg.
 [More details](https://jito-labs.gitbook.io/mev/searcher-services/recommendations#cross-region)
 ## Building